IbrahimMoGedami/CustomFloatingLabelTextField/README.md

 ## Installation

-To use `FloatingBorderTextField` in your project, simply add the SwiftUI view and validator logic to your codebase.
+To use `FloatingLabelTextField` in your project, simply add the SwiftUI view and validator logic to your codebase.
 No external dependencies are required.